 The very essence of leadership is to lead oneself effectively, which then influences others in a positive and inspiring way.
-Without the ability to modulate our emotions and understand what we want to achieve at any given moment, it's hard to lead competently.
+However, if we lack self-awareness or the ability to understand the results we want, it's hard to lead competently.
+Unfortunately, many leaders coast, rather than intentionally assert their authentic power.
+Are you one of them?

 Estimated reading time: 5 minutes